Contents

 - evidence is provided and verified by independent third parties to support all net CO2e removal claims

-Sources and Reference Standards & Methodologies
+Sources and Reference Standards and Methodologies

-Specific Standards and protocols which are utilized as the foundation of this Protocol and for which this Protocol is intended to be fully compliant with are the following:
+Specific Standards and Protocols which are utilized as the foundation of this Protocol and for which this Protocol is intended to be fully compliant with are the following:

 - Isometric Standard

-- ISO 14064-2: 2019 – Greenhouse Gases – Part 2: Specification with guidance at the project level for quantification, monitoring, and reporting of greenhouse gas emission reductions or removal enhancements
+- ISO 14064-2: 2019 – Greenhouse Gases – Part 2: Specification with guidance at the Project level for quantification, monitoring, and reporting of greenhouse gas emission reductions or removal enhancements

 Additional reference standards that inform the requirements and overall practices incorporated in this Protocol include: